arangodb/docs/3.11/monitoring-log-levels.md

 ---
 layout: default
-description: In this section we define and describe the meaning of the log levelsin ArangoDB's log messages
+description: In this section we define and describe the meaning of the log levels in ArangoDB's log messages
 ---
 Log Levels
 ==========